 Architecture of Persepolis

 Unlike the supposal of many people, a large piece of stone has not been used to build each part of Persepolis’ stone structure but that is not true.
-First of all, it is practically not possible to carry such enormous stones, and even if it was possible, they would fall off and cause great damages in earthquakes.
+First of all, it is practically not possible to carry such enormous stones, and even if it was possible, they would fall off and cause great damages to earthquakes.
 What is fascinating about huge stone pillars, for example, is that they managed to put several pieces on the top of each other so artfully and delicately that no one can tell if they are separated.
 What is more interesting is that they didn’t use any mortar!
 Instead, they used a special fastening named “Dom Chelcheleh” (swallowtail) Fastening.
 These fastenings which have the molten lead, allow the structure to move smoothly during sharp movements such as earthquakes.
 That is why after more than 2500 years Persepolis is still extended.

 Different Parts of Persepolis